 For his career, Jennings batted .312 with 1,526 hits, scored 992 runs and stole 359 bases.
-He also led all shortstops in the league in fielding average three times.
+He also led all shortstops in the league in fielding average four times.

-The shortstop was hit by a pitch an astounding 287 times in his career.
+The shortstop was hit by a pitch a record 287 times in his career.
 In one game in particular, he was hit in the head by a pitch in the third inning and remarkably, he continued to play the rest of the game.
 But, as soon as it finished, he collapsed and remained unconscious for the three days that followed.

 The Detroit manager became known for yelling “Ee-yah!” from the coaching box, as a form of encouragement for his players.
 It became his nickname, and fans would yell the word whenever he came on the field.